 What is a brewpub?

-One of the main assets of Cierzo Brewing Co. is our brewpub in the center of Zaragoza.
-A business model that is still very little known in Spain, but that has been dazzling brewers half the world for decades, or even centuries, as we will see in this article.
+One of the main assets of Cierzo Brewing Co. is our brewpub in the center of Zaragoza, the first in the city and also in Aragon.
+A business model that is still little known in Spain, but that has been dazzling brewers half the world for decades, or even centuries, as we will see in this article.

 Someone might think that brewpubs are a modern invention, but in reality they are as old as beer or breweries, at least in the way we know them today.
 While modern beer was born in monasteries, at the dawn of the last millennium, knowledge was soon transmitted to the people, and it is logical to think that it was the taverns themselves who began to create their recipes in their businesses.
 The oldest brewpub in the United Kingdom, called Blue Anchor, dates from 1400 and was in the Cornish region.
 For its part, Germany and other Central European countries are plagued with brauhauses still in operation, but centuries old.